 You could also pour gallons of water in there to flush them out!
 That is my preferred method of dealing with a rat burrow!

 You can use vinegar and baking soda to kill rats.
 When combined, vinegar and baking soda create CO2.
 If used correctly, you can create CO2, which replaces oxygen in the rat’s lungs, putting it to sleep peacefully.

 How do you get rid of rats with vinegar?

 The 5 main options include soaking cotton balls, creating a vinegar spray, pouring vinegar into rat nests, adding the cleaning products, and leaving the vinegar in a cup near areas where you have noticed rat activity.

 What smell will keep rats away?

-Alongside vinegar, you can use bleach, tea tree oil, onion, garlic, citronella, or black pepper to keep rats away.
+You can use bleach, tea tree oil, onion, garlic, citronella, or black pepper to keep rats away alongside vinegar.
 These are the most common smells that rats hate.
-While these smells will help to deter rats, the best thing you can do is seal up the rat entry points around your home.
+While these smells will help deter rats, the best thing you can do is seal up the rat entry points around your home.

 This will stop rats from getting into your home in the first place.

 What is the best thing to keep rats away?